 - 2.4.8.2.
 A driver input to the braking control resulting in a higher deceleration than that induced by the system or maintaining the vehicle in standstill by any braking system, shall override the longitudinal control function of the system. - 2.4.8.3.
-A driver input to the accelerator control may override the longitudinal control function of the system if the driver simultaneously has his hands on the steering wheel.
-However, such an input shall not cause the system to no longer meet the requirements of this Regulation. - 2.4.8.4.
-Notwithstanding the provisions laid down in paragraphs 2.4.8.1. to 2.4.8.3., the effect of the driver input on any control may be reduced or suppressed by the system in case the system has detected an imminent collision risk due to this driver input. - 2.4.8.5.
-Any system override due to driver input to the accelerator or brake control shall immediately initiate a transition demand as specified in paragraph 2.7. - 2.4.8.6.
-It is recognized that in case of a severe vehicle failure or a severe ALKS failure the ALKS may employ different strategies with regard to system override.
-These different strategies shall be declared by the manufacturer and their efficiency shall be assessed by the Technical Service with regard to ensuring a safe transition of control from the system to the human driver. - 2.4.8.7.
+A driver input to the accelerator control may override the longitudinal control function of the system.
+However, such an input shall not cause the system to no longer meet the requirements of this Regulation.

+- 2.4.8.4.
+Any driver input to the accelerator or brake control shall immediately initiate a transition demand as specified in paragraph 2.7., when the input exceeds a reasonable threshold designed to prevent unintentional input. - 2.4.8.5.
+Notwithstanding the provisions laid down in paragraphs 2.4.8.1. to 2.4.8.3., the effect of the driver input on any control may be reduced or suppressed by the system in case the system has detected an imminent collision risk due to this driver input. - 2.4.8.6.
+In case of a severe vehicle failure or a severe ALKS failure the ALKS may employ different strategies with regard to system override.
+These different strategies shall be declared by the manufacturer and their effectiveness shall be assessed by the Technical Service with regard to ensuring a safe transition of control from the system to the human driver. - 2.4.8.7..
 The fulfilment of the provisions in paragraph 2.4 and its subparagraphs shall be demonstrated by the manufacturer to the technical service during the inspection of the safety approach as part of the assessment to Annex Y [CEL]. - 2.5.
 Dynamic Driving Task, and Sensing Capabilities - 2.5.1.
 The activated system shall keep the vehicle inside its lane of travel and ensure that the vehicle does not cross any lane marking.
 The system shall aim to keep the vehicle in a stable lateral position inside the lane of travel to avoid confusing other road users. - 2.5.2.
 The activated system shall detect a vehicle driving beside and if necessary adjust speed and/or the lateral position of the vehicle within its lane as appropriate. - 2.5.3.
-The activated system shall control the speed of the vehicle.
+The activated system shall control the speed of the vehicle. - 2.5.3.1.

-- 2.5.3.1.
 The activated system shall adapt the vehicle speed to infrastructural and environmental conditions (e.g. narrow curve radii, inclement weather). - 2.5.3.2.
-The activated system shall detect the distance to another road user in front located within the operating range as defined in paragraph 2.5.6.
+The activated system shall detect the distance to the next vehicle in front as defined in paragraph 2.5.6. and shall adapt the vehicle speed in order to avoid collision.